Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm

 \item[5.]
 The selected $N$ clients in the candidate set $ \mathcal{C}$ transmit their updated local models, $w_k^t$, $C_k \in \mathcal{C}$, to the server $S$.

 \item[6.]
 The server $S$ collects the updated local models sent from the $N$ clients in the candidate set $\mathcal{C}$.
 The server first computes the hash of the updated local model sent by each selected client in step 5: $\widetilde h_k^t=\text{hash} (w_k^t)$, and compares the computed hash with the hash, $h_k^t$, sent by the client in step 3.
-If the two hashes match, the server $S$ will labels this client as a valid candidate; if the two hashes differs, the server $S$ will remove this client $C_k$ from the candidate set $ \mathcal{C}$.
+If the two hashes match, the server $S$ will labels this client as a valid candidate; if the two hashes differ, the server $S$ will remove this client $C_k$ from the candidate set $ \mathcal{C}$.
 After this hash verification operation for each client $C_k \in \mathcal{C}$, the server $S$ aggregates these updated local models of the clients still in the candidate set $\mathcal{C}$ according to the predetermined rule to derive the updated global model $w^t$ for the $t$-th round and then distribute $w^t$ to all the clients. \end{itemize}